There is usually confusion about what constitutes eCommerce SEO versus technical SEO for eCommerce sites.

 So here are the top things to look out for with technical SEO for eCommerce.

-Run a Technical eCommerce SEO Audit
+7 Ways to Run a Technical eCommerce SEO Audit

 First thing’s first, you should run a technical audit for SEO eCommerce.
 And for this step, you’ll definitely need an SEO tool.